nagendar-pm/text-compressor/README.md

 Given there is usually an unequal distribution of character occurrences in text this can then be used to compress data by giving the most commonly occurring characters the shortest prefix.
 ```
-The tree built looks like below
+The output looks as below
 ```commandline
 Tree
 { 188 { 77 { 35 {e 17 _ _} { 18 {u 8 _ _} { 10 {m 4 _ _} { 6 {b 3 _ _} {y 3 _ _}}}}} { 42 { 20 {a 10 _ _} {o 10 _ _}} { 22 {n 11 _ _} {i 11 _ _}}}} {